Zettlr/Zettlr/README.md

 #### `start`

 Starts `electron-forge`, which will build the application and launch it in development mode.

+> [!CAUTION]
-This will use the normal settings, so if you use Zettlr on the same computer in production, it will use the same configuration files as the regular application.
-This means: be careful when breaking things.
-In that case, it's better to use `test-gui`.
+> **We do not recommend using this command.
+Use `test-gui` instead.** By using this command, the app will use the default settings, so if you use Zettlr on the same computer in production, it will use the same configuration files as the regular application.
+This means: be careful when breaking things, otherwise this command **will** lead to data loss.

 #### `package`